StevenMMortimer/salesforcer/README.md

 <!-- badges: end -->

 **salesforcer** is an R package that connects to Salesforce Platform APIs using tidy principles.
-The package implements most actions from the SOAP, REST, Bulk 1.0, Bulk 2.0, and Metadata APIs.
+The package implements actions from the SOAP, REST, Bulk 1.0, Bulk 2.0, and Metadata APIs.

 Package features include: